 - Have a sense of humor.
 Life isn’t perfect, and you will trip, fall, or have an embarrassing moment; learn how to laugh at yourself and the situation.

 Open yourself to whatever recovery means to you.
 You are imperfect, and that’s why you are perfect.
 The things you call flaws are what make you beautiful.
 Healing is what makes you perfect.
 You set a goal (sobriety), made a change, and invested in yourself (treatment).
 Life after addiction isn’t all rainbows, butterflies, and puppies, but it is pretty good if you keep doing the work to maintain your sobriety.

 Sobriety does suck.
 Recovery isn’t fun; it’s work.
 However, when you compare how substance addiction affected your life and how sobriety changed your life, maybe you can agree addiction is worse than sobriety.
 You can change your life by taking the necessary step—entering substance treatment.
 A medically supervised detox program that includes therapy can guide you on your way to recovery.
 After you finish treatment, you can face the reality that life isn’t always ideal; it’s ever-changing and has responsibilities.
 You need to work on the skills you learned in therapy, accept responsibility, and set goals.
 Alta Centers provides the care you need to begin your recovery.
-We have a medically supervised detox program and treatment to help you on your recovery path.
-Our center, in the Hollywood Hills, allows you to feel comfortable while enjoying your privacy.
+We have a medically supervised detox program, inpatient rehab, dual diagnosis treatment to help you on your recovery path.
+Our center, in the Los Angeles, California, allows you to feel comfortable while enjoying your privacy.
 Call us at (888) 202-2583 to learn more about how to start your recovery journey.